Spablob/mothora-chainlinkspring/README.md

 1) Version 1.0 - Arena - A closed map where two small teams face off in a MOBA-style game on a short time window battle.

 2) Version 2.0 - Battlegrounds - An open map where three teams face off on a weeklong battle with a large number of players on each team that fight continuously across timezones for map control.

+## Prizes we are applying to

+- Chainlink NFT & Gaming - $25,000 - We are building at the instersection of Gaming, Defi and NFTs
+- Chainlink Women in Tech Prize - $20,000 - CEO is a women (Mariana Rodrigues).

+- Filecoin - *Bonus* Gaming, Metaverse, Daos & NFTs (Oh My!) - $7,500
+- Filecoin - Runners up - $12,500
+The Game uses filecoin is used for NFT storage and IPFS used for NFT interactions.

+- Polygon Gaming Track - $10,000
+We have deployed the game on testnet.